DETAILED ACTION

 The specification shall contain a written description of the invention, and of the manner and process of making and using it, in such full, clear, concise, and exact terms as to enable any person skilled in the art to which it pertains, or with which it is most nearly connected, to make and use the same, and shall set forth the best mode contemplated by the inventor of carrying out his invention.

-Claims 42-49 are rejected under 35 U.S.C.
+Claim 91 is rejected under 35 U.S.C.
 112(a) or 35 U.S.C.
 112 (pre-AIA ), first paragraph, because the specification, while being enabling for:

 A method for genetically modifying an animal cell in vitro, the method comprising introducing into the cell a donor DNA, at least one ssDNA binding protein or nucleic acid encoding the at least one single stranded DNA binding protein, and at least one nucleic acid cutting entity or a nucleic acid encoding the nucleic acid cutting entity

-does not reasonably provide enablement for methods of modifying an animal cell in vivo (including all administration types, vector types, dosage types, and subject types).
+does not reasonably provide enablement for methods of modifying an animal cell in vivo (including all administration types, vector types, dosage types, and subject types)

 The specification does not enable any person skilled in the art to which it pertains, or with which it is most nearly connected, to practice the method of the invention commensurate in scope with these claims.